 Our Organization and Leadership

-The Dharma Council is the body of four ordained clergy who support the Sangha by offering the teachings of the Buddha, come from a variety of Buddhist backgrounds including Korean Zen, Soto Zen, and Tibetan lineages.
+The Dharma Council is the body of ordained clergy that supports our Sangha by offering the teachings of the Buddha, from a variety of Buddhist backgrounds including Korean Zen, Soto Zen, and Tibetan lineages.
 We teach what we know—and all of our teachings originate from the Mahayana vehicle of Buddhism, meaning we share the Dharma (Buddha’s teachings) for the benefit of all living beings.